 A bright male flew across the road as I approached the refuge entrance, giving me a good enough look to count it, so I could have turned around right then—mission accomplished!—but I headed to the parking lot which was of course empty except for my car.
 I opened the car door to what seemed like an oven—the temperature in the parking lot was 110 ºF.
 Clearly this was a worst-case scenario, but what the heck—this was a new adventure, so I walked the trail loop where they were supposed to be easiest to find.

 The trail has beautiful, numbered rocks that serve as markers corresponding with numbers on the trail guide—a Golden-cheeked Warbler was painted on each one.
 As I trudged in the heat, I started thinking that those painted warblers would be the only ones I’d see on the entire trail, and sure enough, they were.

-When I got back, the parking lot was even hotter than when I’d arrived, and my car felt lethally hot, so I opened all the windows and the hatchback and walked around the wooded perimeter a bit.
+When I got back, the parking lot was even hotter than when I’d arrived, and my car felt lethally hot, so I opened the doors, all the windows, and the hatchback and walked around the wooded perimeter a bit.
 Well, I started to, but suddenly a family of four Golden-cheeked Warblers was right there in front of me.
 I got several photos before they wisely retreated somewhere I could at least hope was a little cooler.

-So that’s how on my Big Year, I got some of my best warblers at the wrong time of year.
+So that’s how on my Big Year, I got two of my best warblers at the wrong time of year.
 You can’t count on luck, so I did a pretty poor job of plotting out my Big Year, but then again, you can count on birds being out there even if they’re starting to quiet down for the year.
 And the only way to find them is to look.